brimoran/Macbook-setup-2022/README.md

 cat ~/.ssh/id_rsa.pub
 ```

-Add SSH key to webservice and then clone repo using SSH in the area you want it on your computer (for example create a Version Controlled folder in your home directory):
+Add SSH key to git web service and then clone repo using SSH in the area you want it on your computer (for example into a version-controlled folder in your home directory):

 e.g. with Gitlab